1890 Caernarvon Boroughs by-election: Constituency and Campaign

 Lloyd George secured funding of about £250, for the by-election, from a local Methodist.

 Lloyd George issued an election address, on 24 March 1890, in which he supported the standard Gladstonian position on Irish Home Rule but devoted more space to Welsh grievances.

-As a campaign tactic, Conservative speakers contrasted the local focus of Nanney, with the scale of Lloyd George's talents and national interests.
+As a campaign tactic, Conservative speakers contrasted the local focus of Ellis-Nanney, with the scale of Lloyd George's talents and national interests.
 A contrast was drawn between the wealthy Tory landowner and the Liberal from a lower social strata.

 Lloyd George, demonstrating his considerable oratorical skills, ridiculed the Conservative arguments.
 He pointed out that politics had moved on since the 17th century, so it was no longer sufficient for an MP just to be wealthy.
 In a long remembered phrase, the Liberal candidate referred to the age of the cottage bred candidate.

 Lloyd George toured the constituency non-stop, speaking in a different part of it each night.

 The three smallest boroughs (Criccieth, Nevin and Pwllheli) were the most agricultural and strongly Liberal parts of the seat.
 In a close election, this support was to prove decisive for the Criccieth-based candidate - Lloyd George.
 The Anglican cathedral city of Bangor was the most strongly Conservative part of the seat.
 Caernarvon itself and Conway were more doubtful and evenly divided towns.

 The election count was tense, as it was soon apparent that the result would be close.
-At first, it seemed Nanney would be elected, but it was found that a parcel of Liberal votes had been put in the wrong pile.
+At first, it seemed Ellis-Nanney would be elected, but it was found that a parcel of Liberal votes had been put in the wrong pile.
 Eventually David Lloyd George was declared elected by a margin of 18 votes.